EBZebra/docs/edge/source/guide/ConfigEditor.md

 * **ActiveSync supports USB or Bluetooth**
 * **Device(s) must contain an EB app and its Config.xml file**

+It might be necessary to install an OEM USB driver to make a USB-attached Android device visible to Windows.
+Visit [Google’s OEM USB Driver page](http://developer.android.com/tools/extras/oem-usb.html) for instructions and links to OEM drivers for your brand of hardware.

 ## Online Help
-Config Editor's Online Help links to the [Enterprise Browser Config.XML Reference](http://ebzebra.github.io/docs/1.2/index.html#guide-configreference) in a browser.
+Config Editor's Online Help links to the [Enterprise Browser Config.xml Reference](index.html#guide-configreference) in a browser.
 For off-line viewing, [download the Enterprise Browser User Guide (.zip)](https://github.com/EBZebra/docs/archive/gh-pages.zip).

 ![img](images/Utilities/ConfigEditor_08.png)